whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Website.md

 ---

-### Website-Wordpress-WP Resources
+#### Website-Wordpress-WP Resources

 ![](https://cleanup.pictures/preview.jpg)

 [Cleanup.pictures - Remove objects, people, text and defects from any picture for free](https://cleanup.pictures) - Remove objects, people, text and defects from any picture for free.
-Create a clean background for a product picture , re-design any items , fill up some missing space for a youtube thumbnail , You can use it to iron your shirts ...etc!
+Create a clean background for a product picture , re-design any items , fill up some missing space for a youtube thumbnail , You can use it to iron your shirts …etc!

 2022-08-19T01:44:06.134Z